aperessini/CS362-004-W2018/projects/steinaua/README.md

-My name is Aaron Peressini, steinaua
+My name is Aaron Peressini, steinaua.
+This is my assignment-1 submission!